joseafierro/Clinical_BERT_analyzer/README.md

 numpy

-You may install them manually if preferred:
+Manual installation example:

 pip install transformers torch scikit-learn numpy

-GPU acceleration requires a CUDA build of PyTorch and an NVIDIA GPU.
+GPU acceleration requires a CUDA-enabled installation of PyTorch and a compatible NVIDIA GPU.

-📂 Input Format
+Input Format

-The program expects a plain text file containing one or more clinical notes.
-Notes may be separated with blank lines, for example:
+The application expects a plain text file containing one or more clinical notes.
+Notes may be separated with blank lines.
+For example:

-Patient presents with chest pain radiating to left arm...
+Patient presents with chest pain radiating to the left arm.
-EKG shows ST elevations...
+EKG shows ST elevations and diaphoresis is present.

-Patient with COPD exacerbation requiring BiPAP...
+Patient with COPD exacerbation requiring BiPAP.
-Increasing sputum production...
+Increased sputum production and diminished breath sounds bilaterally.

-Each block is treated as a separate clinical note.
+Each paragraph is treated as a separate clinical note.

-▶️ Usage
+Usage

 Run the script:

 python clinical_BERT_analyzer.py

-You will be prompted to enter:
+On launch, the program will request:

-Path to the medical text file
+Path to the clinical text file

 CPU or GPU selection

-You will then see the menu:
+The main menu then becomes available:

 1. Extract Medical Concepts
 2. Summarize Clinical Note